 You will have your unique treatment plan and the choice of donor tissue to achieve the best possible result will be discussed.
 We want to ensure the most comfortable treatment for you.

 Gum grafting surgery takes approximately one hour for 1-3 teeth.
+After we have completed the grafting procedure and inspected the graft site carefully, we will send the patient home with all the information needed to properly care for their gums in the post-operative stages.
 The patient must be on a soft food diet for 6 weeks afterwards.
 After this time the gums are functionally the same as pre-surgery.
 Full recovery takes about one year and tissues can continue to grow throughout the first year.

 Learn More About Gum Grafts Today